 Setting Financial Goals for Your Salon or Spa in the New Year

-The new year is just around the corner, and given how busy this year became, chances are you didn’t complete all of the items on your 2022 to-do list.
+The new year is just around the corner, and given how busy this year became, chances are you didn’t complete all of the items on last year's to-do list.
 But don’t give up on setting goals entirely—having clearly defined targets provides a road map for you and your team moving forward.
-Just keep in mind that as our post-COVID work life continues to evolve, taking a pragmatic approach to your goals for 2023 may help you to meet more of them.

 Revenue goals